Mental Health Awareness Week: Managing Anxiety In The Workplace

 Employee experience is concerned with the interactions that an employer has with their staff during the employee lifecycle, and how your employees internalise and interpret these actions.

-In terms of their mental health, the more you can come across as a supportive and caring employer in your communications and messages to staff, the better their perception of you is likely to be.
+In terms of their mental health, the more you can come across as a supportive and caring employer in your communications and messages to staff, the better the employee perception of you is likely to be.

 Adopt healthy habits